Model Context Protocol (MCP) Integration

 vac_query

-Query a Sunholo VAC (non-streaming, same as vac_stream
+Query a Sunholo VAC (non-streaming, same as vac_stream but different name for compatibility).

 Parameters: